 Awaken your senses with an impressive array of gardens.
-The Taranaki Garden Spectacular showcases a dynamic display of private & public gardens and we plan to visit as many as we can over the four days, including the world renowned Pukeiti Rhododendron Trust.
+The Taranaki Garden Spectacular showcases a dynamic display of private & public gardens and we plan to visit as many as we can over the four days, including the world renowned Pukeiti.

 Today we travel to New Plymouth travelling State Highway 3 via Te Kuiti, and the Awakino Gorge Road to Mokau.
 A stop here for you to purchase your lunch.
 Continuing on into New Plymouth we visit Pukekura Park with its many displays, before arriving at our hotel.
 During the tour we will utilize any spare time by visiting more local gardens.

 This morning we visit a selection of gardens within the New Plymouth central area.
 We then continue on to the world renowned garden of Pukeiti where we enjoy the rhododendron and bush gardens, grass walks, mountain streams and glass houses.
 Time for lunch during this visit.
-This afternoon we head towards the seaside township of Oakura to visit Maureen Looney’s Historical Garden.
-Their wonderful garden incorporates many of the original plantings from the late 1880s.
-Clivias, rhodos and ferns line the easily accessible bush walk – the jewels being Maureen’s roses.
+This afternoon we aim to visit gardens in the coastal areas of Taranaki such as Oakura and Opunake.

 We have quite a selection of gardens to visit today in the areas of Inglewood, Stratford, Hawera and Manaia.
 This depends on the gardens participating.
 We will have our lunch break in Stratford where you will have the opportunity to view the Glockenspiel.
 The glockenspiel housed in the clock tower is the only one of its kind in New Zealand.
 The music was accompanied by scenes from Shakespeare’s Romeo and Juliet, acted out by wooden figures (made by Nigel Ogle) in the windows near the base of the tower.